saeghe/chuck-norris/README.md

 ## Introduction

-This package is calls the `https://api.chucknorris.io/` and returns the result in the console.
+This package calls the `https://api.chucknorris.io/` and returns the result in the console.

 This is a sample package for using in the [Saeghe](https://saeghe.com)'s `run` command.